 Houston has the nation's 3rd largest consular corps with more than 90 nations represented.
 Additionally, the Bayou City has 22 foreign banks from 12 nations, 30 active international chambers of commerce and trade associations, and numerous Houston operations of foreign-owned companies.
 Houston is one of only eight U.S. cities to have a regional office of the U.S. Export-Import Bank.

 Centrally located on the Gulf Coast, Houston is a strategic gateway for cargo originating in or destined for the U.S. West and Midwest.
-Houston lies within close reach of one of the nation's largest concentrations of consumers.
-More than 17 million people live within 300 miles of the city, and approximately 60 million live within 700 miles.
+Houston lies within close reach of one of the nation's largest concentrations of 144 million consumers within 1,000 miles.
 Ample truck, rail and air connections allow shippers to economically transport their goods between Houston and inland points.

 The Port of Houston Authority’s leadership understands the importance of balancing business with environmental stewardship.
 Providing a safe and secure environmental for international trade is also a foremost issue.
 Learn more about how the Port Authority became the first U.S. port to attain the world standard for environmental excellence, ISO 14001.
 The Port Authority is also a leader in security management.